Help for Cats

 Spay and Neuter

-At this time Metro Denver CAT is only able to offer free spay and neuter for pet cats to clients in the 80219, 80223, 80204, 80216, and 80239 zip codes.
-If you have a pet cat that you would like to have spayed or neutered for free and live in any of the above zip codes, give us a call at (844)-336-2287 or email us.
+At this time Metro Denver CAT is only able to offer discounted spay and neuter for pet cats to clients in the 80219, 80223, 80204, 80216, and 80239 zip codes.
+If you have a pet cat that you would like to have spayed or neutered and live in any of the above zip codes, give us a call at (844)-336-2287 or email us.

 If you have feral cats you need to get spayed and neutered, we are able to help anyone in Colorado for free.
 These cats need to come to us in humane cats traps and will receive a left ear tip.
-Call us at (844-336-2287) or email us to find out how to rent traps for free and schedule an appointment.
+Call us at (844-336-2287) or email us to find out how to schedule an appointment.

 If you do not live in any of the above zip codes and need help with spay and neuter for a pet cat click here for a list of low-cost spay and neuter clinics.

 Here are the top 4 reasons it's good idea: